PrasmitP/piratelang/README.md

 # PirateLang - A Pirate-Themed Interpreted Language

 PirateLang is a fun, pirate-themed programming language implemented in Python.
-Perfect for pirates who want to code while sailing the seven seas!
+Perfect for pirates who want to code while sailing the seas!

 ## Language Features